WeAreProductive/drawing-DApp/drawing/README.md

  docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose-host.yml down

+# docker volumes keeps DApp data

 ## next steps

 -  use vite instead of webpack as a building tool - problem loading ethers

-- write and retrieve images to/from external source - can it be the address of the FE app? see twiki https://github.com/saghul/txiki.js
-- list of available image - load fabric canvas from svg? string
-- refactor - remove obsolete dependencies, add .envs, configs etc.

-- add loaders while waiting for txs to be sent and notice keys to be received, and for the new image to be set in the list

 - test the module to reload BE server on changes
-- remove obsolete files

 - deploy - use production mode with docker ? localhost ? testnet ?

 - update the README file
+- remove repeats

+## fabrics next steps
+- undo func
+- delete func
+- color palete - as in the fluid.js